 In this article, I’ll take a close look at the part Google Ads plays in building and optimizing an ecommerce growth strategy, and how Tuff & Renogy worked together to smash the Q1 goals:

 When your online store has different products at different price points and margins, you need to think of them differently.
 Why?
 Because not all sales are created equal.

-When we took over the Renogy account last year, structurally it was in great shape.
+When we took over the Renogy account towards the end of 2019, structurally it was in great shape.
 Campaigns were organized, settings were optimized, and ads had an above average CTR for the industry.
 If we had only cared about volume, we would have given this account two thumbs up and kept it humming.